 A hard copy of the consent will be provided to the participants before signing.

 Once the consent form is reviewed with the participant, they will be asked if they understand, and given as much time as they need before signing to agree to participate in the study.

-The parent will be a healthy volunteer who will answer questions for themselves.
+Parents or legal guardians of eligible infants will be approached in person or via remote consent by trained research staff following confirmation of eligibility and clinical stability.
+Consent will be obtained in a private setting and at a time when the family is not actively engaged in clinical care discussions.
+Parents will be provided written informed consent materials and a verbal explanation of the study's purpose, procedures, and voluntary nature.

-If the parent wishes to confer with any outside parties, they are willing to do that before consent is obtained.
+A screening and enrollment log will be maintained to track demographic characteristics, enrollment status, and balance across gestational age and skin tone categories.
+Weekly internal reviews will ensure that enrollment targets are being met and adjustments can be made if needed.

 Considerations for Consent of staff, or family members of study team members